BlueSilverCat/decorate-keyword/README.md

 # decorate-keyword README

-This extension decorate(hightlight) registered keywords.
+This extension decorate(highlight) registered keywords.
 May be useful if:

 - When using VS code as custom file viewer.